-The selected remedy is a Track 2: Restricted Residential use with generic soil cleanup objectives remedy.
+The selected remedy is a Track 4: Restricted commercial use with site-specific soil cleanup objectives remedy.

-The selected remedy is referred to as the Excavation, MNA, and Vapor Mitigation remedy.
+The selected remedy is referred to as the Soil Excavation, Groundwater Treatment, Site Cover and Soil Vapor Mitigation remedy.

-The elements of the selected remedy, as shown in Figure 2 - 6, are as follows:
+The elements of the selected remedy, as shown in Figures 3 through 8, are as follows: